As I read (and re-read) this most wonderful article, I suddenly realized there were two important words embedded.

 “The Ideal Medical Practice Model: Improving Efficiency, Quality and the Doctor-Patient Relationship” – L. Gordon Moore, MD, and John H. Wasson, MD (Fam Pract Manag.
 2007 Sept;1

 Many people get it wrong.
-They expect Tools and Technologies to do the modeling of internal systems for them, which is completely backwards, and the reason for failure and immense frustration.
+They expect Tools and Technologies to do the modeling of internal systems for them, which is completely backward, and the reason for failure and immense frustration.

 But, when you mix in good technology around this process and workflow, such model practices can emerge.